GeorgeChatzipetkos/Data-Science/Data Wrangling.md

 # Drop row that has all NaN values
 df2=df.dropna(how='all')

-# Drop rows that has NaN values on selected columns
+# Drop rows that has NaN values in any of the selected columns
 df2=df.dropna(subset=['Courses','Fee'])

+# Drop rows that has NaN values in all of the selected columns
+df2=df.dropna(subset=['Courses','Fee'], how='all')

 df2 = df[df['Col'].notna()]